 This time concentrating on the checks, adjustments and diagnosis our engineer carries out while on site.
 We can extend the life of your plant and reduce energy costs- just with the effect of our maintenance.
-As well as completing a detailed checklist which is sent in to your office in PDF form, our engineer carries out extensive F-gas leak testing.
+As well as completing a detailed checklist, which is sent to your office in PDF form, our engineer carries out extensive F-gas leak testing.

 Planned Preventative Maintenance of Chiller Controls